-Today marks Donald Duck’s 85th birthday.
+Donald Duck is having his 87th birthday this year.
 To commemorate this occasion, here are some fun facts about him.

 - Donald’s birthday is June 9, 1934.